CityOfOsmio/CityOfOsmio.github.io/index.md

 ---
 layout: page
-title: Hello World!
+title: Certification Authority
-tagline: Supporting tagline
+tagline: We use the term all the time, but what does it mean?
 ---
 {% include JB/setup %}